IBM/sparksql-for-hbase/README.md

 ### Using HSpark programmatically

 HSpark can also be used to programmatically create tables, import data and run queries.
-Examples can be found in the [test](https://github.com/bomeng/HSpark/tree/master/src/test) folder of HSpark source code repo.
+Visit the HSpack source code repository at [https://github.com/bomeng/HSpark](https://github.com/bomeng/HSpark/tree/master/src/test) for more details.

 # Troubleshooting